Balochistan Liberation Front: 2023

+2024

-Wahid Kambar, who was regarded as the foundational architect of the BLF and mentor to Allah Nazar Baloch, was abducted and subsequently arrested by Pakistani security agencies on 19 July of 2024 in either Iran's either Kerman province or the Sistan and Baluchistan province of Iran.
-This was confirmed by BLF itself on 28 July 2024.
-Wahid Kambar had been active during both the Fourth Balochistan conflict (1970s operation in Balochistan) and the recent Fifth Balochistan conflict (current Insurgency in Balochistan).
+Wahid Kambar, who was regarded as the foundational architect of the BLF and mentor to Allah Nazar Baloch, was abducted and subsequently arrested by Pakistani security agencies on 19 July of 2024 in either the Kerman province or the Sistan-Baluchestan province of Iran.
+This was confirmed by the BLF itself on 28 July 2024.
+Wahid Kambar had been active throughout the Insurgency in Balochistan, including both the fourth Balochistan conflict and the recent fifth Balochistan conflict.

+2026

+The Baloch Liberation Front claimed to have participated in the Jan–Feb 2026 Balochistan attacks alongside the Baloch Liberation Army (BLA).